 From time to time, we may announce or share with regulatory authorities interim "top line" or preliminary data from our clinical trials, such as the December 2021 announcement of preliminary results for our Phase 2 posoleucel multi-virus prevention study, which is based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 As a result, the top-line or preliminary results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
+We also make assumptions, estimations, calculations and conclusions and conclusions as part of our analyses of data, and see as of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
+As a result, the top-line or preliminary may may materially change as patient enrollment continues and more patient data become available.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 Preliminary or "top line" data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously announced.
 As a result, interim, "top-line," and preliminary data should be viewed with caution until the final data are available.
-Adverse differences between preliminary, "top-line," or interim data and final data could impact the regulatory approval of, and significantly harm the prospects for any product candidate that is impacted by the applicable data.
+Adverse differen